aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

   }
 }
 ```
-The purpose of this function is to check that the deviation in the price difference of yCRV and an underlying yAsset is less than at some known '`checkpoint`'.
+The purpose of this function is to check that the deviation in the price difference of yCRV and an underlying asset is less than at some known '`checkpoint`'.
 As it happens, the `arbTolerence` in this instance was set at three percent, a value far too high to protect the contract when it has enough liquidity to support millions of dollars of transacting without causing more than the pre-set three percent deviation.
 So this check can be passed, as it is overly permissive - however it's worth noting that a price deviation of three percent from the last checkpoint will cause the transaction to be reverted.

 There's another critical function lurking in this check, which we can't skip over: `underlyingValueFromYCrv`